nedelec/cytosim-2017/tutorials/tutorial4.md

 Positive values of the rate correspond to assembly, and negative values to disassembly.

-### Defining a maximum length

-Additional parameters can be defined:

-    set fiber microtubule
-    {
-        ...
-        max_length = 8
-        ...
-    }

-In this case, the length of a fiber will not exceed `max_length` (which by default is infinite).

 ### Assembly can depend on available monomers

 To simulate a finite pool of monomer, define the parameter `total_polymer`: